-As the second year of the COVID-19 pandemic begins, an ongoing contributor to SARS-CoV-2 transmission is low vaccine uptake [1].
-In high-income countries, structural issues relating to vaccine access, such as limited transportation and healthcare access, disproportionately affect under-represented minorities and those with low socio-economic status [2].
-However, COVID-19 vaccine hesitancy has also emerged as a major problem, due at least in part to an "infodemic" of misinformation and disinformation [3].
+An ongoing contributor to severe acute respiratory syndrome coronavirus 2 (SARS-CoV-2) transmission is low vaccine up-take [1].
+In high-income countries, structural issues such as limited transportation and healthcare access disproportion-ately affect under-represented minorities and those with low socio-economic status [2].
+Coronavirus disease 2019 (COVID-19) vaccine hesitancy has also emerged as a major problem, due at least in part to an "infodemic" of misinformation and dis-information [3].
 Misinformation refers to inaccurate information shared without malicious intent, whereas disinformation is the deliberate spread of false information, for example, through organized social media campaigns [4].
-Although both misinformation and disinformation have sowed confusion about the epidemiology of SARS-CoV-2 and severity of COVID-19 illness [3], anti-vaccine disinformation campaigns have seriously undermined public confidence in COVID-19 vaccine safety in the U.S. and elsewhere [5, 6], especially among Blacks and Hispanics [7].
+Although both misinformation and disinformation have sowed confusion about the epidemiology of SARS-CoV-2 and illness severity [3], disinformation campaigns have seriously undermined public confidence in COVID-19 vaccine safety in the United States and elsewhere [5, 6], especially among people who are Black and Latinx [7].